TELUS-BBA/living-lab/README.md

 ### Testing Server

 The testing server is the server that NanoPis test against.
-It hosts servers for various protocols (a modification of iperf3, sockperf).
+It hosts servers for various protocols
+(currently sockperf and a modification of iperf3 that allows for concurrent tests, called iperf3-mux).

 #### Requirements

 - apt
 - systemd
-- should be capable of serving the maximum bandwidth that several concurrent iperf3 tests will require;
-  otherwise your bandwidth results may be inaccurate
+- should be capable of serving the maximum bandwidth that the configured number of concurrent iperf3 tests will require (see inventory variable `max_iperf_concurrent_tests`); otherwise your bandwidth results may be inaccurate

 ### Management Server